 The New Flyer Low Floor (LF) 60-foot articulated bus was designed for Bus Rapid Transit (BRT) systems and was manufactured by New Flyer Industries from 1991 through 2014.

-The LF line of busses was discontinued when New Flyer Industries introduced the Excelsior bus in 2014.
-New Flyer LF busses were sold with a variety of motors ranging from conventional diesel and combustion engines to electric hybrids and busses powered by hydrogen fuel cell.
+The LF line of buses was discontinued when New Flyer Industries introduced the Excelsior bus in 2014.
+New Flyer LF buses were sold with a variety of motors ranging from conventional diesel and combustion engines to electric hybrids and buses powered by hydrogen fuel cell.